rhtools/vminfo-parser/README.md

   --disk-space-by-granular-os
                         When getting disk space by os, this breaks those results more granularly --breakdown-by-terabyte
-                        Breaks disk space down into 0-2TB, 2-9TB and 9TB+ instead of the default categories --over-under-tb       A simple break down of machines under 1TB and those over 1TB --output-os-by-version
+                        Breaks disk space down into 0-2 TiB, 2-9 TiB and 9 TiB+ instead of the default categories --over-under-tb       A simple break down of machines under 1 TiB and those over 1 TiB --output-os-by-version
                         Output OS by version --get-os-counts       Generate a report that counts the inventory broken down by OS